How to expand PS5 storage

 The PlayStation 5 console comes with an internal NVMe SSD that doesn't offer much storage space, so how do you upgrade and expand its size?

 The PlayStation 5 video games console from Sony comes with a revolutionary PCIe Gen 4 M.2 NVMe SSD internal hard drive.
 It's great for next-gen features, but it's very limited in size.
-In fact, after the operating system is installed, you're looking at just 664GB of space.
-And that's not just to store games, but other media and any screenshots or videos you take as you play.
+In fact, after the operating system is installed, you're looking at just over 660GB of space.
+And that space is not just used to store games, but other media and any screenshots or videos you take as you play.

-There are three ways you can expand your storage space so you can have more games available on demand when playing your PS5.
-But only one of them really delivers what you want and as of the time of writing, it's not even available yet.
-Boo!
+There are 3 ways you can expand your storage space so you can have more games available on demand when playing your PS5.
+But only 1 of them really delivers what you want.

-- There is a PCIe expansion slot in the PlayStation 5 you can fill with a compatible PCIe Gen 4 M.2 NVMe SSD card.
+- There is a PCIe expansion bay in the PlayStation 5 that you can fill with a compatible PCIe Gen 4 M.2 NVMe SSD card from late August 2021.

 - Or you can plug in a portable HDD storage solution.

-I'll go into more detail on these options further down, but here's a quick snapshot below.
-A note about read speeds; internal storage solutions plug straight into the console, but external solutions go through a USB cable.
+I'll go into more detail on these options further down, but here's a quick snapshot of the performance differences.
+A note about read speeds: Internal storage solutions plug straight into the console, but external solutions go through a USB cable.
 Now, USB 3.0 is capped at 625MB/s, with the latest USB 3.1 – which is available on PS5 – capped at 1.25GB/s.
 Something to keep in mind.

 |PS5 storage expansion||Read Speed||Can PS5 games be played from it?||Can PS4 games be played from it?||Can PS5 games be stored on it?||Can PS4 games be stored on it?|